Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Blistering of a tire can occur anywhere around a track, as it is a function of the internal temperature of the tire.
 Therefore, whenever the tire is rolling and flexing, such as under high downforce loads through the corners, heat is being generated within the tire.

 There are a number of reasons that the heat within a tire might exceed what the tire construction is able to handle.
 The track temperature could be too hot for the selected tire, or conversely the chosen tire compound could be too soft for the track conditions.
-The tire could have been inflated to too high a pressure, generating more heat within the tire as it takes on load.

 The tire absorbing load from the car’s downforce is a major contributor to internal heating.
 Therefore, high downforce over a particular axle can cause those tires to blister.
-Suspension that is too stiff can also overload the tire, forcing the tire itself to act as a shock absorbing spring, taking up some of the vibrations, adding to the overall stress the tire is under.
+Suspension that is too stiff can also overload the tire, forcing the tire itself to act as a shock absorbing spring, taking up more of the vibrations, adding to the overall stress the tire is under.

 F1 drivers can prevent graining and blistering by warming up their tires evenly and carefully, being sure not to exceed what the tire can handle while cold.
 This is very difficult to get right consistently and takes expert judgement to be able to ‘feel’ what the tires can handle.